eltreum0/eltruism/Latest.md

 Updated the Gradient Mode toggle
 Updated German locale by Dlarge
 Updated Questie profile
+Fixed an issue where colors were being forced when gradient was enabled but neither Light nor Dark modes were selected
 Fixed death color and tapped color on Unitframes when Gradient was enabled by adding an option for it
 Fixed an issue where Custom Gradients were not applying to the Class Texture for Eltruism Datatext
 Fixed an issue with Custom Texture and No Class Textures in Group Unitframes